 TRANSITION from Year 1 In Year 1 the children have had the opportunity to develop their graphicacy skills and use these practically in the investigation of both the local environment and contrasts made with countries far away.
 Opportunities for field work and the development of the children's vocabulary linked to location knowledge, place knowledge and physical/human geography have provided the children with the foundation of knowledge they need to investigate the global issues our world is struggling with as well as linking together their knowledge from other Foundation subjects as they enter Year 2.
-The Year 2 curriculum will provide them with what is needed to move their learning forward in Year 3 where they will they need to extend their knowledge and understanding of the United Kingdom, Europe, North and South America including the location and characteristics of a range of the world's most significant human and physical features.
+The Year 2 curriculum will provide them with what is needed to move their learning forward in Year 3 where they will they need to extend their knowledge and understanding of the United Kingdom, Europe, North and South America including the location and characteristics of a range of the world's most significant human and physical features

-VEAD 2 AUTUMN CD RING SUMMER YEAR 2 ~01 JPI 3 UNINER FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) GEOGRAPHY SIMPLE FIELDWC RK and OBSERVAT ION AROUND THE SCHOOL and LOCAL EN VIRONMENT Г HUMAN IMPACT / GLOBAL CONCERNS As a Geographer, be able to: • Understand that there are global issues that are impacting on our lives.
-LC PFA PHYSICAL FEATURES MAP WORK As a Geographer, be able to: Identify features-mountain, lake, island, valley, river, cliff and beach Identify advantages of living in different places Understand that there are different types of map.
-Compare different locations using geographical vocabulary.
-Use a key on a map.
-Use grid references to locate places on the map e.g. A1, D7 PLACE KNOWLEDGE GEOGRAPHICAL SKILLS As a Geographer, be able to: Know the main similarities and differences between a place in England and that of a small non-European country (LC) Know the names of and locate the seven continents of the world / the five oceans / the four capital cities of the UK Use directional language (N, S, E, W) to locate features on a map.
-Locate the four capital cities of England, Wales, Scotland and Northern Ireland on a map and globe.
-PHYSICAL FEATURES HUMAN FEATURES PLACE KNOWLEDGE MAP WORK As a Geographer, be able to: Show an awareness of the impact of climate change and rising populations (housing). (link to prior learning in Autumn 1 - Science and Geography) Identify and understand human and physical features of the local environment.in the past and present.
-Recognise and locate landmarks in our local area identify contii Understand N 8 point compa and directional location of fea map.
-Use grid refea the map e.g. A Use a map, with 8 points of the OLE LC Local Environme The beach Map work using gr Points of the com URES EDGE er, be able to: maps, atlases, globes to nents and oceans.
-IE, NW, SE and SW.
-Use ss directions, locational al language to describe atures and routes on a rences to locate places on 11, D7 th grid references and the e compass to solve clues. ent BLOCK rid references. pass used in the context n to the beach and to st at the beach.
-GEOGRAPHICAL V L OCABULARY (PHYS I SICAL/HUMAN) 1
+EAR 2 AUTUMN SPRING SUMMER FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) FIRST HALF (1) SECOND HALF (2) GEOGRAPHY SIMPLE FIELDWORK and OBSERVATION AROUND THE SCHOOL and LOCAL ENVIRONMENT GEOGRAPHY SUSTAINABILITY HUMAN IMPACT / GLOBAL CONCERNS As a Geographer, be able to: • Understand that there are global issues that are impacting on our lives.
+LC PFA PHYSICAL FEATURES MAP WORK As a Geographer, be able to: • Identify features- mountain, lake, island, valley, river, cliff and beach • Identify advantages of living in different places • Understand that there are different types of map. • Compare different locations using geographical vocabulary. • Use a key on a map.
+PLACE/LOCATIONAL KNOWLEDGE GEOGRAPHICAL SKILLS As a Geographer, be able to: • Know the main similarities and differences between a place in England and that of a small non-European country (LC) • Know the names of and locate the seven continents of the world / the five oceans / the four capital cities of the UK • Locate the four capital cities of England, Wales, Scotland and Northern Ireland on a map and globe.
+PHYSICAL FEATURES HUMAN FEATURES PLACE/LOCATIONAL KNOWLEDGE MAP WORK SUSTAINABILITY As a Geographer, be able to: • Show an awareness of the impact of climate change and rising populations (housing). (link to prior learning in Autumn 1 - Science and Geography) • Identify and understand human and physical features of the local environment.in the past and present. • Recognise and locate landmarks in our local area FIELDWORK As a Geographe To use world ridentify contil Recap direction to locate feat Understand Na point compand and direction of feat map.
+Use grid refers the map e.g., A goints of the CLC Local Environment of the beach Map work using grid points of the company of the JRES CONAL KNOWLEDGE The able to: Inaps, atlases, globes to Inaps, at broaden their knowledge and further develop their skills in enquiry.